-So, Twin is the smallest mattress size — I mean, for an adult — that you can find on the US market.
+A twin mattress is the smallest mattress size — for an adult, that you can find on the US market today (1).

 It measures 39 x 75 inches and has enough space to accommodate a single person.

-Even though Queen-sized beds are a much more popular choice, even among single adults, there are some situations in which a Twin bed can make a better option:
+Even though queen-sized beds are a more popular choice, there are some situations in which a twin bed can make a better option:

 - Guest room.
-If you invite guests occasionally, chances are that they might want or have to stay overnight in your home.
-A Twin mattress is often a more affordable and comfortable way to accommodate your guest than a floor mattress or a couch in the living room.
+If you have friends over occasionally, chances are they might want to stay overnight.
+A twin mattress is often a more affordable and comfortable way to accommodate your guests than a floor mattress or a couch in the living room.

-- Dorms.
-Twin mattresses are commonly used in dormitories, hostels, and other places around the United States with bunk beds for adults.
+- Dorms. twin mattresses are commonly used in dormitories, hostels, and other places around the United States with bunk beds for adults.
 That’s because they perfectly fit into bunk beds.
-So, if you’re, say, a student, you may want to buy a Twin bed to make your sleep in the dorm more comfortable.
+So, if you’re a student, you may want to invest in a twin bed to make your sleep in the dorm more comfortable.

 - Small apartments.
-Some bedrooms just aren’t big or wide enough to fit a Queen bed or a transformer sofa.
-In this case, a Twin bed will help you arrange a suitable sleeping spot without sacrificing the space in your room.
+Some bedrooms just aren’t big or wide enough to fit a queen bed or a sofa bed.
+In this case, a twin bed will help you arrange a suitable sleeping spot without sacrificing the space in your room.

 Types of Twin Mattresses You Can Find Today

-And I will gladly help you with that.
+And I can gladly help you with that.

 Traditional innerspring beds are still pretty common today.
-These mattresses feature great edge support that allows you to utilize the whole surface of your Twin mattress.
-They usually have little give, so they are perfect for those who love a firmer feel.
+These mattresses feature great edge support that allows you to utilize the whole surface of your twin mattress.
+They usually have little give, so they are perfect for those of you who love a firmer feel.